me-naresh141/drum-kit/README.md

 ## Documentation
- When you can pree key after that you listen a sound.
+ When you can press key after that you listen a sound.